 Passenger fare revenue forecasts are based on service level increases, boardings per revenue hour, and the average fare per boarding.
-Average fare per boarding is assumed to increase by 15 percent in fiscal year 2005, 17 percent in fiscal year 2006, and 20 percent in fiscal year 2007 and maintain a 20 percent farebox recovery ratio thereafter through the forecast period.
+Average fare per boarding is assumed to increase by 15 percent in FY 2005, 17 percent in FY 2006, and 20 percent in FY 2007 and maintain a 20 percent farebox recovery ratio thereafter through the forecast period.
 Boardings per hour are assumed to increase 2 percent per year until 2020 and 1 percent thereafter.